vsshetter/M2_Embsys/CaseStudy/README.md

 # Introduction
 An alcohol sensing system that measures alcohol intake, displays percentage of alcohol and also sounds an alarm if it is above a particular threshold.
 Here we use an alcohol sensor circuit along with lcd display and a buzzer alarm.
 This system thus allows to measure amount of alcohol and then display percentage of alcohol measured.
 Also a alarm is sounded that indicates that measured alcohol is above a particular percentage.
+# Components
+* Hardware : MQ3 Alcohol Ethanol Sensor,Crystal Oscillator, Atmega Microcontroller, Buzzer,Resistors,Transistors,Diodes,LED, Push Buttons,Switch.
+* Software : MC Programming Language C.

+# Component Description
+* MQ 3 Alcohol Ethanol Sensor : MQ3 is one of the most commonly used sensors in the MQ sensor series.
+It is a Metal Oxide Semiconductor (MOS) type of sensor.
+Metal oxide sensors are also known as Chemiresistors, because sensing is based on the change of resistance of the sensing material when exposed to alcohol.
+So by placing it in a simple voltage divider network, alcohol concentrations can be detected.